-In downtown Oakland, where parking is abundant on Sundays, the Oakland Ice Center offers public skating sessions for those who dare to try it.
-Heather and I both went with our own two children – kindergartners and 3-year olds – and concluded that this activity is best for ages five and older.
+In downtown Oakland, where parking is abundant on weekends, the Oakland Ice Center offers public skating sessions for those who dare to try it.
+A while back, Heather and I both went with our own two children – kindergartners and 3-year-olds – and concluded that this activity is best for ages five and older.
 Unless you believe that hockey runs through their blood, of course.

 The facility has two ice rinks, and watching hockey practice is one of the main attractions.
 My children also loved watching the Zamboni, so although as new skaters (they) were done skating after about 20 minutes, we stayed the length of the open skate session to watch the machine clear the ice.

-When my daughter got the hang of skating, at age 9 after four or five challenging visits to ice rinks, she began to enjoy skating for the full length of a 90-minute session.
+When my daughter got the hang of skating, at age 9 after four or five challenging visits to ice rinks, she began to enjoy skating for the full-length session.

-Oakland Ice has holiday hours, offers birthday party packages and hosts ice skating lessons and hockey classes for kids as young as three.
-It is located at 519 18th Street.
+Oakland Ice has holiday hours, and offers birthday party packages, summer camps, ice skating lessons, and hockey classes for kids as young as three.